MaximusXVIII/nerve-diary/README.md

 1715 Numbness feels a little better than yesterday at GP at the tips of my fingers and such.
 Still got some tingly feeling though in the hand

 1720 Got a sharp nerve pain in my index finger, was a fleeting moment, but never felt that before

+1908 nerve pain under the pinky / palm area, feels like they are numb